-TMX$_2$s is of particular interest because of its layered quasi-two-dimensional crystal structure, where each layer consists of transition metals sandwiched between chalcogenides and the layers are bound by weak van der Waals force.
+TMX$_2$s are of particular interest because of their layered quasi-two-dimensional crystal structure, where each layer consists of transition metals sandwiched between chalcogenides and the layers are bound by weak van der Waals force.
 The separation between the layers can be tuned {\cite{Morosan2007,Wang2018}}, and this in turn provides unique opportunities to study the physics in two dimension {\cite{Navarro2016}}.
 In addition, each TMX$_2$ layer can remain either in octahedral or trigonal prismatic coordination.
 Depending upon the stacking of the layers and size of a unit cell, different polytypes containing purely octahedral (1T type), purely trigonal prismatic (2H type), or mixed (4Hb, 6R type) coordination of metal ions in individual layers are possible {\cite{Wilson1975}}.
 1T-TaS$_2$ has recently drawn considerable attention because it hosts a series of CDW transitions followed by a transition to Mott insulating state, a low-temperature quantum spin liquid state, glass-like resonating valance bond state, hidden electronic state, etc.,{\cite{Sipos2008,LawLee, JPCM, Stojchevska2014}}.
-Suitable substitution induces superconductivity in1T-TaS$_2$ at very low temperatures.
+Suitable substitution induces superconductivity in 1T-TaS$_2$ at very low temperatures.
 The 2H-TaS$_2$ and 4Hb-TaS$_2$ with their trigonal prismatic coordination show CDW and superconductivity in the pure compounds.
-In 2H-TaS$_2$, the CDW transition occurs at T= 80 K and superconductivity below T$_C$ = 0.7 K {\cite{Nagata1992}}.
+In 2H-TaS$_2$, the CDW transition occurs at T= 80 K and superconductivity below T$_c$ = 0.7 K {\cite{Nagata1992}}.
 The 4Hb-TaS$_2$ consists of alternating layers of octahedral and trigonal prismatic coordination.
-It shows two CDW transition at T = 315 and 22 K and the chiral superconductivity below T$_C$= 2.7 K {\cite{DiSalvo1973, Nakashizu1984}}.
+It shows two CDW transition at T = 315 and 22 K and the chiral superconductivity below T$_c$= 2.7 K {\cite{DiSalvo1973, Nakashizu1984}}.
 Therefore, various structural factors like coordination, staking arrangement, and periodicity of TMX$_2$ layers appear to play a key role.
-There are very few studies available on the 6R-TaS$_2$ and this compound has remained largely unexplored.
-There exist some reports in the literature of a near room temperature transition, which is speculated to be a CDW transition but without much detailed investigation {\cite{Wilson1975}}.
-There is no report yet on the superconducting transition in 6R-TaS$_2$ {\cite{Thomson1975, Figueroa1992,Liu2015}}.
-Here we present the results of the structural, magnetic, and electrical transport properties measurements in a single crystal sample of 6R-TaS$_2$ over a wide range of temperatures from T = 0.1 K to 400 K. We show that this compound undergoes a CDW transition around T = 305 K and the transition is first order in nature.
-Further down the temperature, the compound undergoes a superconducting transition below T = 3.5 K.